RHInception/re-docs/components/rerest.rst

 ========================= ====== =================== ===========================================
-LOGFILE                   str    None                File name for the application level log LOGLEVEL                  str    None                DEBUG, INFO (default), WARN, FATAL MQ                        dict   None                Where all of the MQ connection settins are SERVER                    str    MQ                  Hostname or IP of the server PORT                      int    MQ                  Port to connect on USER                      str    MQ                  Username to connect with
+LOGFILE                   str    None                File name for the application level log LOGLEVEL                  str    None                DEBUG, INFO (default), WARN, FATAL MQ                        dict   None                Where all of the MQ connection settings are SERVER                    str    MQ                  Hostname or IP of the server PORT                      int    MQ                  Port to connect on USER                      str    MQ                  Username to connect with